Malingering: Renaissance

 In 1595, a treatise on feigned diseases was published in Milan by Giambattista Silvatico.

 Various phases of malingering (les gueux contrefaits) are represented in the etchings and engravings of Jacques Callot (1592–1635).

 In his Elizabethan-era social-climbing manual, George Puttenham recommends a would-be courtier to have "sickness in his sleeve, thereby to shake off other importunities of greater consequence".

 Modern period

-Lady Flora Hastings was accused of adultery following court gossip about her abdominal pain.
-She refused to be physically examined by a man for reasons of modesty and so the physician assumed she was pregnant.
-She later died of liver cancer.